moisitx/Small3DRenderer/README.md

 ## Features

 - **Rendering of 3D shapes** in a graphical window.
-- **Interactive rotation** of shapes using horizontal and vertical sliders.
+- **Interactive rotation** of shapes using horizontal and vertical sliders (And the mouse!!!!).
 - **Selection of different geometric shapes** for visualization.
 - **Sorting objects by depth** for correct rendering.

+## Downloads

+- You can download this program to try it yourself in the releases section, that version is the one utilizing the Graphics2D library to fill the triangles and rectangles.
+I've recently added my own methods to fill them but its performance dropped significantly and the quality a little bit in shapes with a lot of polygons so I decided not to release this version, nonetheless, its availabe in the source code for those interested.